cloudedbats/cloudedbats_wurb_2020/README.md

     sudo apt install git python3-venv python3-dev libatlas-base-dev udevil

+To make it work with the "Bookworm" release of the Raspberry Pi OS these installations must be done.
+Note that "numpy" and "scipy" now is removed from the "requirements.txt" file used by "pip install".
+The command for creating virtual environments for python is also modified to accept numpy and scipy when they are not created inside the virtual environment.
+The package "pyalsaaudio" is not available in the 64 bits version, and we have to stay with the 32 bits version of the operating system.

+    sudo apt install pulseaudio python3-numpy python3-scipy

 ### Pettersson M500 (500kHz)

 The Pettersson M500 microphone (the 500kHz version) differ in communication